Skip to main content

 • Validate Bearer tokens (API keys)

-• Implement HTTP endpoints according to the MCP specification
+• Implement HTTP endpoints according to the JSON-RPC 2.0 and MCP specifications

-• Parse the x-user-id and optionally the x-human-uid from requests
+• Parse the x-user-id and optionally the x-human-uid headers from requests

 Example Python Implementation with FastMCP